START YOUR FREE CONSULTATION

-Punitive damages are meant to punish a defendant when they’re guilty of appalling conduct.
-They’re intended to punish the defendant when they deserve punishment.
-In addition to punishment, punitive damages also have the purpose of serving as a warning to other people and corporations who are considering acting in ways that are likely to hurt others.
+Punitive damages are meant to punish a defendant when they’re guilty of appalling conduct for the mental anguish they cause to another person.
+They’re intended to punish the defendant’s bad behavior.
+In addition to punishment, they also serve as a warning to other people and corporations who are considering acting in ways likely to hurt others.

 A civil case can’t result in a verdict that sentences someone to jail.
 Incarceration is only possible in criminal cases.
-However, Nevada lawmakers want to ensure that defendants receive a harsh penalty when they hurt others unnecessarily.
-To allow these severe penalties, Nevada lawmakers passed laws allowing punitive damages to give victims of serious civil wrongs a remedy and to punish the bad actors that are responsible.
+However, Nevada lawmakers want to ensure defendants receive a harsh penalty when they unnecessarily hurt others.
+To allow these severe penalties, Nevada lawmakers passed laws allowing punitive damages to compensate the plaintiff when serious civil wrongs are committed.

 Unlike economic damages and non-economic damages, punitive damages aren’t meant to compensate you for anything.
 Instead, they’re intended to send a message to the other party.
 They’re not based on your injuries.
-Instead, they focus on the actions of the other party.
-Your need and your losses don’t factor in when it comes to punitive damages.
-Instead, they’re based on the other side’s poor conduct and what it’s going to take to punish them and deter other bad actors.
+Instead, they focus on the other party’s actions and how they cause physical pain.

 The first step to getting punitive damages is winning the case.
-When you win the case, the jury can decide if the circumstances warrant your receiving punitive damages.
+When you win the case, the jury can decide if the circumstances warrant you to receive additional compensation for damages.
 You qualify if the defendant acts with any of the following:

 - Oppression – Actions that create unfair hardship for victims or take advantage of an unfair financial difference